Automorphisms of fine curve graphs for nonorientable surfaces: Preliminaries

+We define several concepts that appear in \cite{Long--Margalit--Pham--Verberne--Yao} for nonorientable surfaces.
 We say that curves $c$ and $d$ on $N$ are {\it noncrossing at a component $a$} of $c\cap d$ if there are a neighborhood $U$ of $a$ and a homeomorphism $U\rightarrow\mathbb{R}^{2}$ so that the image of $c\cap U$ and $d\cap U$ lie in the (closed) upper and lower half plane of $\mathbb{R}^{2}$, respectively (otherwise, $c$ and $d$ are called {\it crossing at $a$}).
 The curves $c$ and $d$ are {\it noncrossing} if they are noncrossing at any component of $c\cap d$.

 Let $c$ and $d$ be curves on $N$.
 We say that a pair $\{c, d\}$ of essential simple closed curves in $N$ is:

 \begin{itemize} \item a {\it torus pair} if $c$ and $d$ are both two-sided, $c\cap d$ is a single interval, and $c$ and $d$ are crossing at that interval. \item a {\it pants pair} if $c$ and $d$ are both two-sided, $c\cap d$ is a single interval, $c$ and $d$ are noncrossing at that interval, and $c$ and $d$ are not homotopic. \item {\it bigon pair} if $c$ and $d$ are both two-sided, $c\cap d$ is just one nontrivial closed interval, and $c$ and $d$ are homotopic. \end{itemize}